georgethebeatle/diycontainers/README.md

 It is there.
 If we want we can unmount it via `umount -l /old`

-Let's list the process tree - run `ps aux` in both terminals.
-In both places we see the same set of processes which is not what we want.
-Our container seems to be quite leaky - like a box with just one side.
+Now let's list the process tree - run `ps aux` in both terminals.
+We see the same set of processes which is not what we would expect in a container.
 Let's fix that by moving on to the next namespace.
 Before we do that do not forget to exit from the container in the left terminal.

 ### The pid namespace